-Using the symbology of Shiva’s Dance, we uncover the role of Ashtanga Vinyasa in cultivating the kind of consciousness that allows for the possibility of true insight.
-We learn how breath, bandha and postural alignment can be used to support the unfolding of revelatory experience, and we follow the thread into chanting, pranayama and meditation.
-Through these explorations into the depths of embodied experience, we reconnect to the contemplative essence of the Ashtanga practice, and we rediscover the practice as an opportunity to participate with blistering clarity in the unfoldment of something divine—the revelry of our own experience—which reveals itself as Siva’s Dance.
+Using this vibrant piece of Tantric philosophy, we uncover the role of Ashtanga Vinyasa in cultivating the kind of contemplative consciousness that allows for the possibility of true and lasting insight.
+We rediscover how breath, bandha and postural alignment can support the unfolding of revelatory experience, and we continue the thread with chanting, pranayama and guided meditation.
+Through these explorations into the depths of embodied experience, we reconnect to the contemplative essence of the practice, and we rediscover the practice as an opportunity to participate with blistering clarity in the unfoldment of something divine—the revelry of our own experience—which reveals itself as Siva’s Dance.

 This retreat will involve morning Mysore, followed by pranayama, chanting, philosophy, and a series of afternoon workshops lovingly designed to illumine our theme.
 There are no requirements of technical proficiency, and open-minded beginners are absolutely welcome to attend.